-While this may seem like a drastic change in the way many companies work, some businesses were already equipped to execute their business continuity plan.
+While this may have seemed like a drastic change in the way many companies work, some businesses were already equipped to execute their business continuity plan.
 This is because they have had a remote working plan in place for some time.

 Adopting technology tools such as Zoom, Slack and Xero has helped many businesses with their continuity planning during this period.
 By establishing a strong, digital-first foundation (where most, if not all, business systems are on the cloud), it empowers the workforce to work from home, should a crisis occur.
 Beyond productivity and cost savings, this is an essential part of any business continuity plan, especially in the dynamic and globalised work that we live in today.

 If you are in the process of adopting flexible and remote working, below are some of the key technology and tools that you can use to support your team.